WARNING: The very premise of this film contains spoilers for the series thus far.

 Although he attempts to live up to his grandfather’s legacy, he clearly fails miserably at it.
 Vader was calm and calculating, barely raising his voice even when Force-choking incompetent subordinates.
 Kylo, on the other hand, isn’t nearly as stoic.
 When things don’t go his way, rather than kill the responsible party, he has a tendency to activate his lightsaber and break everything within its reach.
 Notably, when two Stormtroopers overhear one of his outbursts, they begin walking in the other direction without a word, suggesting he does this quite often.
 While one could argue this makes him less intimidating than Vader, I feel it was for the best to avoid making The Force Awakens too similar to A New Hope.

-Unfortunately, if it’s any flaw of this film that prevents it from being truly good, it is indeed the sheer number of parallels to A New Hope.
+Unfortunately, if it’s any flaw of this film that actively sabotages its chances of being good, it is indeed the sheer number of parallels to A New Hope.
 In broad strokes, the plot is largely the same.
 There is an oppressive military force in power, and a resistance movement must stop it.
 Changing the protagonist’s homeworld from Tattooine to Jakku means nothing given that the worlds are practically identical in terms of appearance.
 It also can’t be ignored that Starkiller Base is essentially the Death Star, but bigger – even being referred to as such by characters in the film.
 It does throw a curveball in that Poe, who was revealed to have survived the crash, blows up the weapon as opposed to Rey, but it doesn’t change how by-the-numbers the narrative is.

 It even has its own obligatory shocking death scene when Kylo Ren, unsure of the path he must take, kills Han Solo.
 It is a scene that successfully twists one’s emotions – especially given how popular of a character he was.
 Still, I can’t imagine I was the only one who saw this coming from light years away.
 Shocking moments tend to lose their impact if the audience knows they will happen before the characters do.
 It did manage to get people interested in seeing how the rest of the story would pan out, but at the expense of being incredibly transparent.